 1. Informed Consent: There must be documented consent from all the participating nurses.
 Included in this process is a detailed description of the purpose, nature, and plan of the project, possible risks or hazards inherent in the project, and likely positive outcomes of the project for the participants.

-2. Beneficence – Do Not Do Harm: The principle of beneficence entails the fact that the given project must be structured in a way that optimizes benefits, while minimizing harm upon participants.
+2. Beneficence-Do Not Do Harm: The principle of beneficence entails the fact that the given project must be structured in a way that optimizes benefits, while minimizing harm upon participants.
 The format of the educational session and the resulting evaluation should be designed to increase the knowledge of the nurses without creating burden within the setting.

 3. Respect for Anonymity and Confidentiality: This project also means that participants’ anonymity and confidentiality must be guaranteed to a certain extent.
 The questionnaires are designed in such ways that information collected bare no identifiable resemblance of people who filled them.
 Feedback is honest and receptive because of this protection.
 Anonymity and confidentiality will be maintained by PI only having access to the answers the participants complete.